 That means only the front third of the tire wall is acting as thermal mass in the way Reynolds claims it is, and none of the several feet of dirt behind it.
-Putting the insulation so far back means you now need to buy more foam boards to insulate the top of that 5 foot strip, for the entire length of the building, or the Thermal Wrap would do nothing at all.
+Putting the insulation so far back means you now need to buy more eco-friendly styrofoam insulation boards to insulate the top of that 5 foot strip, for the entire length of the building, or the Thermal Wrap would do nothing at all.
 And more heat will also escape through the top insulation, so the only tangible result of that design modification is increased material costs and increased heat loss.

 2. Reducing pollution:

 If your local grid is fed by renewable sources such as hydroelectric or wind power, then there is no need to install your own system to reduce your personal emissions.
 Again, go ahead and set up a solar array and battery backup for your own security of power, but if going 'off-grid' means you need to burn fossil fuels instead of tapping into clean energy from the grid, you are increasing your carbon footprint, not reducing it.